Building Information Modelling (BIM)

 - Risk is negated by the common data environment shared through a BIM digital model.

-- It highlights any clash detection in design and reduces significant changes during the construction stage.
+- It highlights any clash detection in design and reduces significant changes during the construction stage, saving cost, time and unnecessary delays.

 - BIM supports a greater strategy in sustainability.
 In the early stages, an environmental analysis can be undertaken to explore the building orientation, impact on the neighbourhood, energy use and daylight.

-Investing the time to understand the project purpose, the long-term plan for the asset and how our data will be used by each consultant will save both time and money.
+We have a dedicated team that work closely with clients to fully understand the project requirements.
+We take the time to understand the client, the project purpose, the long-term plan for the asset and how our data will be used by each consultant which saves both time and money.

 Want to discuss how Technics Group can support your next project?
 Please call our head office on 01483 342 352 or click here to contact us.